 Dr. Kedersha had her own views.
 She was struck by her observation that macrophages, amoeba-like cells in the immune system, had the most vaults of any human cells.
-She also recalled another lab's discovery that slime molds - simple organisms that can form a blob and creep along the forest floor - have three copies of the gene for MVP, compared with one in humans, suggesting they need more vaults.
+She also recalled another lab's discovery that slime molds - simple organisms that can form a blob and creep along the forest A heady time followed, lab members recall. floor - have three copies of the gene for MVP, compared with one in humans, suggesting they need more vaults.
 She suspects vaults have a role in cell locomotion, perhaps by regulating expression of other proteins that form extensions that help cells get around.